12shubham1/ats_puzzle/signal_processing/README.md

 ## Signal Profiling

-The analysis thus far has identified a clear link between the link and the trade signal.
-With this knowledge, the original signal can be profiled by decomposing the signal into 2 as follows: `Signal = Signal Base + Trade Impact`
+The analysis thus far has identified a clear link between the signal and the trades.
+With this knowledge, the underlying signal can be profiled by decomposing the signal as follows: `Signal = Signal Base + Trade Impact`

 ### Base Signal